Half-Epsilon/Half-Epsilon.github.io/index.md

 ## Welcome to Half Epsilon

-Half Epsilon has developed a product called the One Time Spend Machine (OTSM).
-This product is capable of performing localized double spend prevention.
+Half Epsilon's goal is to make value move around the world as easily as information.
+Our product, the One Time Spend Machine (OTSM), is capable of performing localized double spend prevention.
 A network of OTSMs can transfer tokenized assets among themselves in a peer-to-peer (point-to-point) fashion without using intermediaries for transaction processing.

 ### Useful Links